100 Easy Quiz Questions and Answers Free Trivia General

 98.4%

-52. Which album is on the Billboard top 200 the longest since 1973?
+52. Which album has been on the Billboard Top 200 the longest since 1973?

 Pink Floyd Dark Side of the Moon

-53. What pets John F. Kennedy had?
+53. What pets did John F. Kennedy have?

 Tom Kitten the cat; Robin the canary; Zsa Zsa the rabbit; Sardar the horse; ponies named Macaroni, Tex, and Leprechaun; parakeets named Bluebell and Marybelle; hamsters named Debbie and Billie; Charlie, a Welsh terrier, plus dogs named Pushinka, Shannon, Wolf, and Clipper, plus Pushinka and Charlie’s pups: Blackie, Butterfly, Streaker, and White Tips